Program Directory by City

 Gatekeeper Project

-A friendly visitor program which brings food, utilities’ assistance, and taxi vouchers to the frail elderly; services for clients with specific needs.
+Provides: a friendly visitor program which brings food, utilities’ assistance, and taxi vouchers to the frail elderly; case management services for clients with specific needs.

 123 East 14th Street, Long Beach, CA 90813